-The field of adult literacy has lost an incredible role model and passionate advocate for life-long learning.
-Arnold Stewart passed away peacefully on August 16th, in his home in Niagara Falls, after a brief battle with cancer.
+The field of adult literacy lost an incredible role model and passionate advocate for life-long learning.
+Arnold Stewart passed away peacefully on August 16th, 2012 in his home in Niagara Falls, after a brief battle with cancer.

 Arnold (known to everyone who knew him as “Arnie”) overcame a childhood of poverty and shame to become one of the strongest voices in the adult literacy movement.
 Arnie’s life story reads like the novels he learned to love.

 When he was a child in Northern Ontario, Arnie sold copies of his local newspaper hoping to make enough money to buy a meal.
 Ironically, he couldn't read the headlines.
 One of 12 children, Stewart's parents always had more important things to worry about than making sure each one could read and write, and he often went to school hungry.

 As a result, Stewart fell behind in school.
 He was 16 when teachers finally told him it was time to move on.
 He was in Grade 5 at the time.
 “They told me to go to the mines and make some money and that's what I did”, Stewart said.

 After being laid off from his mining job in 1964, Stewart hitch-hiked his way south, hoping to join the U.S. Army.
 With just $6 to his name, Stewart was sent back to Canada.
 "They thought I was crazy," he said.
 "All the Americans were trying to get into Canada to get out of going to Vietnam, and here I was, a Canadian, trying to get over there."
 Broke and hungry, Stewart slept in a parked car in the city of Niagara Falls for two months before what he called "the best thing in my life” happened.